 I once worked on a team that was involved with testing and profiling new hardware.
-Test engineers crafted and executed numerous tests against a phalanx of hardware for each hardware revision, each test collecting an array of time series data totalling GBs of storage.
-After the test suite was completed, the data from each test would be loaded, analysed, and compiled into a report.
+Test engineers crafted and executed numerous tests against a phalanx of hardware for each hardware revision, each test collecting an array of time series data totaling GBs of storage.
+After the test suite was completed, the data from each test would be loaded, analyzed, and compiled into a report.

 My team was tasked with addressing the length of time it took to perform the post-processing.
 We examined the database, the network, and anything else we could think of, and we made big improvements.
 But the test engineers still complained.
 We then turned to the data analysis pipeline.
 We found that, in most cases, the analysis was reporting only the minimum, maximum, and mean of most of the time series.
 To do so, the pipeline had to load each time series into memory and examine each measurement.